Blow the Whistle – New York Tax Fraud Attorney

 - An injunction preventing their employer from continuing to retaliate against them

 - Attorneys’ fees and court costs

 In order to take advantage of the anti-retaliation provisions you need to blow the whistle the right way.
 If you do so the wrong way, you may lose your case before it begins.
 That’s why it’s important to retain qualified whistleblower counsel early.
 If your qui tam tax fraud case is filed properly you’ll remain anonymous while the government investigates.

 New York Tax Fraud Cases Can Result in Huge Settlements – And Huge Whistleblower Awards

 Whistleblower awards under the New York False Claims Act can be quite large.
-For instance, in March 2, 2021, the New York Attorney General announced a $105 million settlement against an individual hedge fund manager and his firm, based on tax-evasion allegations originally brought by a whistleblower.
+For instance, on March 2, 2021, the New York Attorney General announced a $105 million settlement against an individual hedge fund manager and his firm based on tax-evasion allegations originally brought by a whistleblower.
 This was the largest recovery against an individual in the 14-year history of the New York False Claims Act, and it resulted in an award of $22.05 million, or 21% of the overall settlement, to the whistleblower.

 The case alleged a failure to pay tens of millions of dollars in state and city taxes on deferred fees for offshore investment management services that had actually been performed in – and were, therefore, taxable by – New York City.

 The whistleblower in this case was a limited liability company, apparently formed for the purpose of bringing this lawsuit.
 For stepping forward, the LLC will receive $22.05 million, or 21% of the overall settlement.